Smithay/smithay.github.io/content/wayland-rs-v0.20.markdown

 smithay itself, as it only abstracts the wayland protocol, and nothing like all of smithay's backends.

-Currently, it only provides some barebones functionnalities, but there is still a lot of room in this toolkit to grow if you want to get involved.
+Currently, it only provides some barebones functionalities, but there is still a lot of room in this toolkit to grow if you want to get involved.

 As an example, a minimal client could be created like this: